 GMDC has leveraged its work at Manhattan Avenue to redevelop six additional industrial centers.
 These buildings, like Manhattan Avenue, preserve and create permanent affordable space for small to medium-sized manufacturers who employ New Yorkers from every strata: high school to college graduates; life-long NYC residents to recent immigrants; and workers just developing their skill set to those trained in specific trades.

 GMDC has built a model where hard-working, local New York businesses can find security with long-term leases and affordable rents.
-The small businesses that occupy GMDC’s buildings keep the city’s manufacturing sector active and lucrative, providing roughly 624 quality jobs to a diverse group of local New York residents.
+The small businesses that occupy GMDC’s buildings keep the city’s manufacturing sector active and lucrative, providing over 600 quality jobs to a diverse group of local New York residents.
 The 2016 average annual salary of $48,208, compared to the $27,030 in the retail sector and $27,310 in food prep and service, provides GMDC employees with a pathway to the middle class.

 GMDC continues to seek opportunities to leverage public and private funds to convert deteriorated buildings into thriving centers of hands-on work.